Almond Chicken Chow Mein is an easy dish to make at home any night of the week. It also makes a fabulous dish for special occasions.

 This simple Chicken Chow Mein recipe came from a class my mother took in the 1970’s.
 Once everything is chopped it only takes about 10 minutes to cook it.
 You can throw everything into the wok at once, but it comes out so much better if you take the little bit of extra time to cook it as directed to allow everything it’s proper amount of cooking time.

 I usually make this for Chinese New Year, leaving the noodles unbroken for long life.

-You may also enjoy these make at home versions of Chinese take out recipes.
+You may also enjoy these make at home versions of Chinese restaurant recipes.

 This easy Almond Chicken Chow Mein is a deliciously simple noodle dish perfect for Chinese New Year or any night of the week.

 - 1 pound chow mein noodles

 - 1 pound boneless skinless chicken breast cut in thin strips

 - 3-4 Chinese black mushrooms presoaked an hour and cut in thin strips